Dr Jackie Cliff

 After obtaining my BA degree in Physiological Sciences from St Anne's College, University of Oxford, I completed the MSc in Immunology of Infectious Diseases at LSHTM.
 I studied for my PhD with Gerry Klaus at the National Institute for Medical Research, investigating the autocrine regulation of murine B cells.
 I joined LSHTM as a post-doctoral research fellow with Prof. Hazel Dockrell in 1999, investigating immune responses in tuberculosis.

 I am the Programme Content Director for the Distance-Learning Masters Certificate/Diploma/MSc in Infectious Diseases.
 I also teach on the London-based Immunology of Infectious Diseases MSc course.

 I am interested in biomarkers of tuberculosis treatment-response, which would facilitate clinical trials of new TB therapies.
 We are characterising changes in human blood gene expression patterns which correlate with successful cure or with treatment-failure /relapse.
 We are also investigating how these are affected by co-morbidities, such as HIV/TB or helminth/TB co-infection.
 Candidate host gene expression panels from microarray and/or RNASeq transcriptomic datasets are being developed into more field-friendly tools for validation as potential biomarkers of TB treatment outcome.

-As part of the TANDEM research consortium, we are investigating the causal mechanism underlying the enhanced susceptibility to TB disease development caused by type 2 diabetes, by analysing gene expression profiles in TB/diabetes co-morbid patients compared to uncomplicated TB patients.
+As part of the TANDEM research consortium, we have been investigating the causal mechanism underlying the enhanced susceptibility to TB disease development caused by type 2 diabetes, by analysing gene expression profiles in TB/diabetes co-morbid patients compared to uncomplicated TB patients.
 We are interested in how such changes in gene expression affect the ability of macrophages to control M. tuberculosis.